Import 3D Text File

 The EZChrom ASCII text format uses the file suffix (*.ASC).
 It differs from the text format exported from Clarity station in the naming of individual items in the heading.

-After selecting the chromatograms in the Open Files to Import dialog and pressing the Open button, the Import 3D Text File dialog opens.
+After selecting the files in the Open Files to Import dialog and pressing the Open button, the Import 3D Text File dialog opens.

-The conversion program determines the most suitable import setting according to the content of individual imported text files.
+The conversion program determines the most suitable import setting according to the content of the individual imported text files.
 Individual settings can subsequently be adjusted in the Import 3D Text File dialog and saved for further use.
-Import is performed by the OK button.
+Import is performed using the OK button.

 Preset

-When the same type of files are imported frequently, it can be useful and time-saving to save import settings for further use.
-In drop-down box on the left user can select from previously saved presets, by clicking button right to list the presets management menu will open.
-The menu contain commands for saving current setting (Create New...), Rename... or Removepresets.
-Presets are stored as part of Clarity Desktop settings.
+When files of the same type are imported frequently, it can be useful and time-saving to save the import settings for further use.
+In the drop-down menu on the top of the dialog, the user can select from the previously saved presets, by clicking the button right to list the presets, an additional menu will open.
+The menu contains commands for saving the current setting as a new preset (Create New...), and options to Rename... or Removethe selected one.
+Presets are stored as part of the Clarity Desktop settings.

 Apply Settings to

-This radio button group indicates whether all the settings below will be applied either to current file only or to all files imported at once.
-In case multiple files are imported at a time, and this radio buttons are set at Current File, the Import Text File dialog will be invoked for every file in the sequel.
-When Apply Settings to radio button is switched into the All n Files position, subsequent files will be proceeded with the same settings.
-By checking Prefer Detected Settings checkbox you can force Clarity to use setting detected from the imported file (where applicable).
+This radio button group indicates whether the settings below will be applied either to the current file only, or to all the files selected for import.
+In the case that multiple files are imported at a time, and the Current File radio button is selected, the Import 3D Text File dialog will be invoked for every file.
+When the All n Files option is selected, all subsequent files will be processed with the same settings.
+By checking the Prefer Detected Settings checkbox you can force Clarity to use the settings detected from the imported file (if applicable).

 Apply Method

-Choose method whose parameters (integration table, attached calibration, etc.) will be applied into the imported chromatogram.
-By default, displayed method matches method in the Single Analysis dialog.
-Leaving this field blank applies default parameters.
+Choose the method the parameters of which (e.g., integration table, attached calibration, etc.) will be applied to the imported chromatogram.
+By default, the displayed method matches the method in the Single Analysis dialog.
+Leaving this field blank applies the default parameters.

 Current Text File

-The name of imported file including directory path.
+The name of the imported file including the directory path.

 Preview

-This button will open the current file in simple text viewer.
-This can help user to identify exact meaning of particular columns when it's not clear from file suffix.
+This button will open the current file in a simple text viewer.
+This can help the user to identify the exact meaning of particular columns when it is not clear from the file suffix.

 Import From Line

-Sets the line of the file on which the data import should start.
+Sets the line of the file at which the data import should start.

 Import To Line